2018 T. Arnott Moffat Memorial – Sunday, 22nd July

 The 2018 route!

 Start at Dochgarroch (Loch Ness Restorations yard) and go up onto the top road and then down by ‘Foxhole’ to the Beauly road taking a left for Drumnadrochit.
-Then onto the A82 to Fort Augustus, (both towns have fuel available at filling stations), then up to Whitebridge and then the popular ‘lunch break’ with Morag and the team at Cameron’s Tea Room, Foyers.
+Then onto the A82 to Fort Augustus via Invermoriston, (fuel available at filling stations at Drumnadrochit and Fort Augustus), then up to Whitebridge and then the popular ‘lunch break’ with Morag and the team at Cameron’s Tea Room, Foyers.

-After lunch it’s on to Inverfarigaig and the infamous ‘Corkscrew Hill’ then along to Dores and then Inverness, but taking in the new by-pass bridges over the Ness river and back to the finish at Dochgarroch.
-A trip of approximately 140 miles.
+After lunch it’s on to Inverfarigaig and the infamous ‘Corkscrew’ then along through the hills via Essich and then dropping down to the west side of Inverness, missing out the city traffic by taking in the new by-pass bridges over the Ness river and back to the finish at Dochgarroch.
+A trip of approximately 75 miles.

 Want to know more?